-Whether bans get passed on one ingredient or another, we hope to utilize the momentum and any media attention to educate consumers to make better choices and offer them info on safer alternatives.
-We won’t need police regulating; most people want to do the right thing and a little self-regulation will go a long way.
+Whether bans get passed on one ingredient or another, we hope to utilize the momentum and any media attention to educate consumers to make better choices and offer them information on safer alternatives.
+Most people want to do the right thing and self-regulation will go a long way.

-We hope to encourage companies to create sunscreen formulas that do not have such a negative impact on corals, sea life, and people – as well encourage buyers to carry reef-friendly, eco-friendly products in their shops.
+We hope to encourage companies to create sunscreen formulas that do not have such a negative impact on corals, marine life, and people – as well encourage stores to carry reef-friendly, eco-friendly brands.

 Material on this site is free to share – please do!
 And please reference or link back to us.